 The hotel industry has a longstanding commitment to cleanliness and safety for employees and guests.
 This commitment continues during the public health crisis.
 Please see below for additional details from the American Hotel & Lodging Association and from individual hotel brands.

-There’s so much to see and do in San Antonio – from the great outdoors and historic sites to unique must-sees and family fun parks.
-Below is a growing list (check back often!) of insight on how the different entertainment options are ensuring a safe and healthy visit.
+There’s so much to see and do in San Antonio – from the great outdoors and historic sites to unique must-sees and family-fun parks.
+Below is a list of insights on how different entertainment options are ensuring a safe and healthy visit.

 Inside the airport terminals, the Center for Disease Control and Prevention (CDC) has provided San Antonio International Airport, Customs and Border Protection, Emergency Medical Services providers and TSA with public health readiness measures.
 While following all CDC guidelines and recommendations, the Operations team is ensuring that the following actions are being executed

 See More +